Prepare for rising rates.

 Mortgage costs may rise.

 The 30-year fixed rate mortgage is based on the long-term outlook for interest rates, and prospective buyers will see their costs rise as interest rates rise.
 Prospective buyers can opt for a 15-year fixed rate mortgage instead, benefiting from a lower interest rate but incurring higher payments each month under the shorter loan term.
-Homeowners with existing fixed rate mortgages will remain untouched by rising interest rates.
+The national average 30-year fixed mortgage interest rate was 6.815%, and 5.819% for 15-year fixed mortgages as of Oct.
+11. Homeowners with existing fixed rate mortgages will remain untouched by rising interest rates.

 Credit card debt rates rise.

 When interest rates rise, banks typically charge customers more to borrow money — including those with credit card debt.
-The average credit card interest rate is 18.04% for new offers and 15.10% for existing accounts, according to WalletHub.
+The average credit card interest rate is 20.53% for new offers and 15.13% for existing accounts as of Oct.
+10, according to WalletHub.
 Consumers holding a credit card with a variable APR will typically see rates rise as the prime rate rises.
-However, “If you have a credit card and are using it responsibly, paying off the balance every month, it should not be a major concern,” Zhen says.
+Credit card debt is often the first place consumers feel the affects of an interest rate hike, Schulz says, adding, “That’s a really significant thing, especially given that most Americans are on a tight budget and have a very thin financial margin for error.”

 Your credit score may fall.